 The Five Earths, the Eight Ages, the Various Covenants and the Four Change Agents

 Let’s outline the five earth-realities and how the eight ages fit, plus the four change agents from one earth-reality to the next.
-I’ll include in the outline the various covenants God has made with humanity through the ages:
+Included in the outline are the various covenants God has made with humanity through the ages:

 Earth 1: From Creation to the Fall of Humanity

 The Edenic Covenant: Innocence (Genesis 1:26-30 & 2:16-17)